 All of these devices also allow you to scan and photocopy.

-If you need any reading lists materials to be provided in a more accessible format, please complete an accessible copy form.
+If you need any reading lists materials to be provided in an alternative more accessible format, please complete an accessible copy form.

 There are magnifying sheets available to borrow near the Colchester book return.